mantisec/terraform-provider-umbrella/internal/provider/docs/resources/customers.md

 ---
 page_title: "umbrella_customers Resource - customers"
 description: |-
-  Create a customer for a managed provider.
+  Create a customer for a provider.
 ---

 # umbrella_customers (Resource)

-Create a customer for a managed provider.
+Create a customer for a provider.

 ## Example Usage